gabischool/Week2_Advanced_CSS/README.md

 - [ ] Insert a viewport meta tag into the head like this: content="width=device-width, initial-scale=1"
 - [ ] Introduce max-width media queries into your project at 800px and 500px
 - [ ] Add accessability features to your webpage
-- [ ] Design should look like design_responsive.jpg file.
+- [ ] Design should look like mobile.jpg and desktop.jpg file.
-- [ ] The Gallery section and the newsletter form in the design are optional.

 ### Task 3: Stretch Goals